warehouse-picking-automation-challenges/picknik/INSTALL.md

     sudo make install all
     sudo cp /usr/local/lib/libproto* /usr/lib/

-OPTIONAL install google ceres solver: (you don't need to do this if you have ros installed)

-    sudo apt-get install libceres-dev

-OPTIONAL install google log and google flags: (you don't need to do this if you have ros installed)

-    sudo apt-get install libgoogle-glog-dev
-    sudo apt-get install libgflags-dev

-Also make sure you have opencv, boost (you don't need to do this if you have ros installed)

 ### Add building shortcut

 If you want, add this to your bashrc or just to the command line: